Aaron98990/ways-of-the-game/goals.md

 ## Tie breaker

-Most matches where the score is tied, will in a tie.
+Most matches where the score is tied will in a tie.
 The only exception is where competition rules require a winner.

 > When competition rules require a winning team after a drawn match or home-and-away tie, the only permitted procedures to determine the winning team are:
 > - away goals rule